syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Title.md

 The [Title]() property is used to set the title for the chart axis.

+N> Polar chart supports title for secondary axis only.

 {% tabs %}

 {% highlight xaml %}